-A computer or digital recorder
+Computer or digital recorder

-Some people record on tablets or even smartphones, although these offer fewer ports and more limited editing functions.
+Some people record on iOS or Android mobile devices, although these offer fewer ports and more limited editing functions.
 You can also choose a standalone digital recorder like the Zoom H6 Pro, which has its own built-in microphones plus two XLR microphone inputs.

 During recording and editing, you’ll want a set of high-quality headphones that isolate surrounding noise and provide an accurate sense of the sound you're recording — a process called audio monitoring.
 We've got a whole article on how to buy headphones, but here's a quick recommendation.

-Note that wireless headphones use Bluetooth, which compresses audio frequencies and gives you a somewhat limited picture of the recording.
+Note that wireless headsets use Bluetooth, which compresses audio frequencies and gives you a somewhat limited picture of the recording.
 Noise-canceling headphones add extra frequencies to the mix (it’s how they cancel out noise) and therefore aren’t ideal for recording either.

 5 questions to ask yourself before buying podcasting equipment

-Before you launch your podcast and start splurging on (sometimes expensive) recording gear, you should reflect on which best recording setup is best for your podcast.
-Here are 5 questions to get you started.
+Before you launch a podcast and start splurging on the (sometimes expensive) gear you need, reflect on which best recording setup is best for your podcast.

-- Where will I be recording?
+Where will I be recording?
 Will you be recording in a home studio, or will you be doing lots of field recordings where you, say, travel to interview your subjects?
 If you’re recording remotely, it may make sense to get a portable digital recorder like the Zoom H6 Pro.
 If you’re recording at home, your budget may be better spent on a great microphone like the Shure SM7B.

-- Where will I host my podcast?
+Where will I host my podcast?
 You can’t just upload your media directly to Spotify or Apple Podcasts.
 You’ll need to go through a podcast hosting service, which stores your audio and distributes your episodes to these directories.
 There are over two million podcasts currently in production, which has created a burgeoning market for podcast hosting.
 You’ll need to research which hosting service is right for you, but Acast, Anchor, Buzzsprout, and Captivate are all good options.